 Zhou et al. [19] presented an anchor calibration for the rotational time-difference-of-arrival and the MDS algorithm.
-The authors showed that MDS's accuracy rapidly increases when the number of anchors increases to ten.
-The algorithm for the anchor calibration presented in [20] computes more solutions with a solver using multidimensional, nonlinear least-squares fitting.
+The authors showed that the MDS's accuracy rapidly increases when the number of anchors increases to ten.
+The algorithm for the anchor calibration presented in [20] computes more solutions with a solver using multi-dimensional, nonlinear least-squares fitting.
 Based on three fitness functions, the final solution is selected from different initial positions.

-The application of an anchor calibration using a sweep algorithm was made by Nakamura and Sakamura [21].
-By applying fully connected quadrilaterals from [22], the anchors were uniquely localized.
-The authors used TRI for the anchor calibration from three selected anchors, which defines the coordinate system.
-Using a method called robust quad check, no flip and flex ambiguities were ensured, which, in turn, improved the TRI algorithm.
+The application of an anchor calibration using a sweep algorithm was made by Nakamura et al. [21].
+By applying fully-connected quadrilaterals from [22], the anchors were uniquely localized.
+The authors used tri-lateration for the anchor calibration from three selected anchors, which define the coordinate system.
+Using a method called robust quad check, no flip and flex ambiguities were ensured, which in turn improved the tri-lateration algorithm.

-Müller et al. [23] and Van de Velde et al. [24] introduced a new feature in the process of anchor calibration.
-An additional anchor (a new calibration module (CM) or temporary anchor) is used just for the purposes of anchor calibration.
-Müller et al. [23] presented an anchor-calibration method that uses bilateration.
-First, the seed anchors were computed; then, all of the other anchors were sorted in bilateration ordering, and their positions were computed with bilateration.
-For each configuration, the stress is computed, and the best configuration is selected for the end result.
+The authors in [23] and [24] introduced a new feature in the process of anchor calibration.
+An additional anchor (a new calibration module or temporary anchor) is used just for the purposes of anchor calibration.
+Müller et al. [23] presented an anchor-calibration method that uses bi-lateration.
+First, the seed anchors were computed, then all of the other anchors were sorted in bi-lateration ordering and their positions were computed with bi-lateration.
+For each configuration, the stress is computed and the best configuration is selected for the end result.
 The authors implemented a temporary anchor, which was placed in the system in a way that ranging using all of the anchors was possible.
 After the anchor calibration is completed, a temporary anchor is removed from the anchor system.
-With the temporary anchor placement, new measurements are added to the collection of intermodule distances so that the anchors without line-of-sight (LOS) can be localized.
+With the temporary anchor placement, new measurements are added to the collection of inter-module distances so that the anchors without line-of-sight (LOS) can be localized.

 Van de Velde et al. [24] introduced a technique similar to the simultaneous localization and mapping (SLAM) method.
 Rather than using sensors to scan the surroundings, it uses radio communications for the ranging between anchors.
 They used a calibration unit (CU) that was moved in space by the operator in order to collect the distance measurements between the anchors and the CU.
-When the CU is moved in a straight line, all the intermodule distances between the anchors can be computed, and by means of weighted least squares, the anchors' coordinates can be determined.
+When the CU is moved in a straight line, all the inter-module distances between the anchors can be computed, and by means of weighted least squares, the anchors' coordinates can be determined.